 OnePlus TV was announced as a vision for OnePlus in September 2018, outlining the company's aim to give customers a more connected TV experience, to actually make smart TV smart, with seamless smartphone integration.
 It's part of a bigger move to disrupt the establishment: Honor is also playing the same game with Honor Vision.

 OnePlus TV release date

-OnePlus TV design and manufacture
+OnePlus TV design

 - Premium design

-OnePlus TV specs
+OnePlus TV specifications

-- Integrated camera
+- Voice control, integrated camera

-- Likely to be 4K HDR
+- 4K HDR and Dolby Vision

 OnePlus TV smart experience